FollyMaddy/RetroRun/README.md

 # RetroRun

-Open RetroPie roms in standard pcmanfm filemanager with 1 click !
+Open RetroPie roms in standard filemanager with 1 click !

 Program : RetroRun.sh

-Version : 1.5
+Version : 1.6

 #

 Use :

-RetroRun is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X) with pcmanfm filemanager.
+RetroRun is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X) with the filemanager.

 If a resolution is added to the script, then roms will run in an alternative resolution.